Shad47486/Cyber-Sec-Tool-Concepts-Framworks/OS/Basic_Linux/linuxCommands.md

+# General info

+- Process can be in considered a background OR a foreground process
+  -

-# List of useful commands to use for linux to mannuver thru linux CMDS
+## List of useful commands to use for linux to mannuver thru linux CMDS

 - ls
   - Shows what is currently in the dir/folder